Krirama/DT-Assignment/README.md

 Customer Strategy or Positioning

 ---
-# GRS Report — From Insight to Experimentation
+# Part 2: GRS Report — From Insight to Experimentation

 ---